Code-Institute-Submissions/six-nations/README.md

  - **Header** The heading, which is displayed in the centre of the landing window, is big and bold and describes the functionality of the site.
  - **Country Selectors** At the bottom of the window (when the page is loaded) are six country selectors, one for each nation that hosts games during the tournament.
 I wanted these to be visible as soon as the page loaded.
 When an selector is chosen, the window will automatically scroll down (if the content isn't already in view) to display facts and information specific to the chosen nation.
 The selector, once chosen, also displays the nations flag to display that this button is active.
 When the selector is clicked for a second time, or another country is chosen, the previous selector returns to its original state and the related information is hidden.
  - **Information section** When a country is selected, the information that is displayed below the selector is specific to that country and is relevant and helpful for any visitor travelling to an away day.
 The information includes the name of the city and the stadium, the capacity of the stadium and address.
 The address links to an external google map so the user can enter directions.
 Other options available are links to various helpful sites, including travel information and the purchasing of matchday tickets and flight booking.
  - **Map section** The map section is either situated underneath the city information in smaller screens, or to the right hand side on larger screens.
 This includes three selectors and a Google map.
 When the country is first selected, the google map initially displays a marker for the location of the stadium used for by the country's national rugby team.
-There are three selectors above the map which, once clicked, will display local ammenities to the stadium.
-These include hotels, restaurants and bars.
+There are three selectors above the map which, once clicked, will display local ammenities to the stadium; these include hotels, restaurants and bars.
+If the user clicks on any of the markers, the map will display an info window and show the name of the venue.
 The selectors have an icon in them to represent the type of venue they will display, but I have also included a Bootstrap tooltip to back up the icon.
  - **Fact box** Below the map section there is a box which cycles through a number of facts related to the Six Nations tournament.
 These facts fade into view and are visible for 9 seconds before moving on to the next one.
 The facts will continue to cycle while the page is open and once reloaded, the facts will return back to the beginning of the cycle.
  - **Footer** At the bottom of the page is the footer, which is broken down into two sections.
 The first is a sign up section for a newsletter which is related to the website.
 This requires an email address and the user can optionally add which country they follow for more targetted content.
 On submittion of the form, the information is then sent to the site owner using EmailJS and a tick is visible next to the submit button for a short period to let the user know the information has been sent successfully.
 Alternatively, if there is a problem sending the form, a cross will appear next to the submit button.
 If the form is sent successfully, then the form is reset in case the user would like to add another contact email.
  The other section of the footer includes social media icons which relate to the official Six Nations social media pages.